![]() |

 About Us

-Naturedays at Aigas is an environmental education project supported by the Aigas Trust.
+Naturedays at Aigas is an inclusive environmental education project supported by the Aigas Trust.
 We have been working with families, young people and schools in the Highlands (and beyond!) for more than 40 years.

 We focus on connecting people of all ages with nature, whether that means learning to identify wildlife, developing employability skills through practical projects, or simply finding quiet moments out in the forest.